MatDrake/BowlingChallenge/README.md

 |X|7,/|7,2|7,-|X|1,5|4,4|4,/|9,-|X||X X

-X  being a strike
+ 'X'  being a strike

-/  being a spare
+ '/'  being a spare

--  being a miss
+ '-'  being a miss

-|  being the frame boundries
+ '|'  being the frame boundries

-|| being the end of the 10th set and start of bonus balls
+ '||' being the end of the 10th set and start of bonus balls